Jumping worm (Amynthas species)

 Regulatory classification

-Beginning July 1, 2024, jumping worms (Amynthas and Metaphire species) will be listed as prohibited invasive species in Minnesota.
-At that time it would be a misdemeanor to possess, import, purchase, transport or introduce jumping worms without a permit.
-See the Invasive Species Rulemaking webpage for additional information and frequently asked questions about regulation.
+Beginning July 1, 2024, jumping worms (Amynthas and Metaphire species) were listed as prohibited invasive species in Minnesota.
+It is a misdemeanor to possess, import, purchase, transport or introduce jumping worms without a permit.

 Threat to Minnesota